THE WAY OF THE CROSS

 Jesus falls the Second Time

-V. We adore Thee, O Christ, and we bless Thee.
+V. We adore Thee, O Christ, and we praise Thee.

 R. Because by Thy holy Cross, Thou hast redeemed the world.

-Consider how the second fall of Jesus under His cross renews the pain in all the wounds of the head and members of our afflicted Lord.
+Consider the second fall of Jesus under the cross - a fall which renews the pains of all the wounds of the head and members of our afflicted Lord.

 (Kneel)